Starve Acre: Plot

 Richard, meanwhile, has found his father's journal, detailing his belief that there is an entrance in the farmyard where the spirit of nature can enter the real world.
-Richard begins an archeological dig where the journal suggests the entrance can be found.
+Richard begins an archaeological dig where the journal suggests the entrance can be found.
 The journal also details Richard's father's attempts to sacrifice his young son to the spirit.

 During the dig, Richard uncovers the bones of a hare.
 He collects them and takes them to his study.
-When a strange organic material begins growing on the bones, Richard takes them to his college to show them to a colleague.
+When a strange organic material begins growing on the bones, Richard takes them to his university to show them to a colleague.
 The colleague, however, says he sees nothing unusual.
-The Dean then tells Richard he must take a year's sabbatical to help himself and his wife recover.
+The department's Professor then tells Richard he must take a year's sabbatical to help himself and his wife recover.
 Richard angrily gathers the bones and storms off.

 Over a few days, the organic matter on the bones begins to resolve into muscle, sinew, nerves, and organs.
 The hare's heart begins to beat, and soon it is once again a normal-looking, furry, living animal.
 Jules begins to form an attachment to it.
 As Richard uncovers the roots of an enormous tree at his dig site, he realizes it is the spirit entrance his father wrote about.
-When his colleague shows up, endangering the find and the hare, Jules stabs him to death.
+When his academic colleague shows up, endangering the find and the hare, Jules stabs him to death.
 She has begun looking upon the hare as her child, creating a nursery in Owen's old room for it.

 Jules convinces Richard to accept the hare, Jack Grey, as their child.
 She confesses that she knew Owen was having a life-threatening asthma attack, but something told her she and Richard were better off without Owen.
 She willingly let him die.
 When Harrie bursts in and tries to intervene, Richard murders her.
-With Harrie's body lying at their feet, Richard and Jules bond affectionately over the hare, whom Jules cuddles and nurses at her breast.
+With Harrie's body lying at their feet, Richard and Jules bond affectionately over the hare, which Jules cuddles and nurses at her breast.